ChristiaanVDMerwe/ApacheBeamExample/README.md

 8.	virtualenv==16.7.9

 # Ambrite.py
 Ambrite.py reads in a .csv file consisting of a user ID, username and password.
 All digits, capitals and duplicates are removed and then written to a new .csv file as well as an .avro file.
 The schema for the .avro file is defined by 'user.avsc'.
-Useful [Avro link](https://beam.apache.org/releases/pydoc/2.5.0/apache_beam.io.avroio.html)

 Run: $ python Ambrite.py --input input10.csv --output output